Degenerative joint disease risk factors

-Besides age, there are several risk factors for the development of degenerative joint disease to be aware of:
+Beside age, there are several risk factors for the development of degenerative joint disease to be aware of, such as:

 - Genetics – Genes may play a role in the occurrence of osteoarthritis.
 If a family member has degenerative joint disease, the chances are higher that other family members may develop the condition as well.

-- Obesity – The spine, along with the knees and hips, bears the body’s weight.
-In those who are overweight or obese, extra burden is transferred to joints, making them work harder and wear out faster.
+- Obesity – The spine supports the weight of the upper body.
+Carrying extra weight stresses the joints, making them work harder and wear out faster.

-- Injuries – Sustaining fractures or other injuries to the joints or surrounding bone increases susceptible to an early onset of osteoarthritis.
+- Injuries – Sustaining fractures or other injuries to the joints or surrounding bone increases the chance of early-onset osteoarthritis.

-- Gender – Women develop osteoarthritis more rapidly than men.
+- Gender – Women develop osteoarthritis more frequently than men.

 Although it is impossible to completely prevent degenerative joint disease, there are some lifestyle changes that can possibly slow the development of symptoms.
 For instance, healthy diet and exercise can contribute to weight loss; while practicing good posture and proper lifting technique can reduce the negative impact from sports and activities that place wear on spinal joints.